chfoo/lightninghx/README.md

         haxelib install lightninghx

 Alternatively, you may download it manually using git.
 Be sure to initialize the submodules.
+Then install it so that the build process knows where the sources are: `haxelib dev lightninghx [directory path name]`.

 ### Fruit database example